-Financial instruments that subject Pieris AG to concentrations of credit risk include cash and cash equivalents and trade accounts receivable.
-Pieris AG maintains cash and cash equivalents with various major financial institutions.
-Pieris AG maintains deposits and owns money market funds only in highly rated financial institutions to minimize the credit risk from the financial institutions.
-Management periodically reviews the credit standing of these financial institutions and believes that Pieris AG is not exposed to significant credit risk from the institutions in which those deposits are held and through which money-market funds are owned at December 31, 2013 and 2012.
+Financial instruments that subject the Company to concentrations of credit risk include cash and cash equivalents and trade accounts receivable.
+The Company maintains cash and cash equivalents with various major financial institutions.
+The Company maintains deposits and owns money market funds only in highly rated financial institutions to minimize the credit risk from the financial institutions.
+Management periodically reviews the credit standing of these financial institutions and believes that the Company is not exposed to significant credit risk from the institutions in which those deposits are held and through which money-market funds are owned at December 31, 2014 and 2013.

-As of December 31, 2013, one collaboration partner accounted for all of Pieris AG's trade accounts receivable.
-See Note 3 Revenue, for additional information regarding Pieris AG's collaboration agreements.
+As of December 31, 2014, the Company has no trade accounts receivable.
+See Note 4 Revenue, for additional information regarding the Company's collaboration agreements.

-Pieris AG relies on third parties to conduct preclinical and clinical studies.
-If these third parties do not successfully carry out their contractual duties or meet expected deadlines, Pieris AG may not be able to obtain regulatory approval for Pieris AG's drug candidates and Pieris AG's business could be substantially impacted.
-Furthermore, Pieris AG is exposed to the risks associated with third parties' formulating and manufacturing its preclinical and clinical drug supplies and any approved product candidates.
-The development and commercialization of any of its drug candidates could be stopped, delayed or made less profitable if those third parties fail to provide Pieris AG with sufficient quantities of such drug candidate or fail to do so at acceptable quality levels, including in accordance with applicable regulatory requirements and prices.
+The Company relies on third parties to conduct preclinical and clinical studies.
+If these third parties do not successfully carry out their contractual duties or meet expected deadlines, the Company may not be able to obtain regulatory approval for the Company's drug candidates and the Company's business could be substantially impacted.
+Furthermore, the Company is exposed to the risks associated with third parties formulating and manufacturing its preclinical and clinical drug supplies and any approved product candidates.
+The development and commercialization of any of its drug candidates could be stopped, delayed or made less profitable if those third parties fail to provide the Company with sufficient quantities of such drug candidate or fail to do so at acceptable quality levels, including in accordance with applicable regulatory requirements and prices.

-In line with the third-party risk, Pieris AG depends significantly on the Research and Licensing Agreement (or the "TUM License Agreement") with Technische Universität München (the "TUM" or "Technical University Munich"), under which certain intellectual property rights are exclusively licensed to Pieris AG.
-In case the TUM

-License Agreement is terminated by TUM, Pieris AG would be significantly hampered in its efforts to develop and commercialize, as well as to sub-license, the drug candidates covered by such exclusive license.
+In line with such third-party risk, the Company depends significantly on the Research and Licensing Agreement (or the "TUM License Agreement") with Technische Universität München "TUM" or "Technical University Munich"), under which certain intellectual property rights are exclusively licensed to the Company.
+In the event that the TUM License Agreement is terminated by TUM, the Company would be significantly hampered in its efforts to develop and commercialize, as well as to sub-license, the drug candidates covered by such exclusive license.